Climate-based tomato planting guide for Albany, Oregon

 Main risk: When this crop underperforms in Albany, the culprit is usually timing or variety choice rather than the climate itself.

-How Frost Affects Tomatoes in Albany
+How Frost Affects Planting Dates for Tomatoes in Albany

 Albany usually has about 194 frost-free days, with a typical last spring frost around April 17 and a typical first fall frost around October 28.